pq/surveyor/README.md

 ## Installing

 These tools are best run from source.
-To get the sources, clone the `suveyor` repo like this:
+To get the sources, clone the `surveyor` repo like this:

     $ git clone https://github.com/pq/surveyor.git